 - Inverted in this hilarious gem from "Enemies"

-- Used in Top Gear thanks to Richard Hammond becoming Genre Savvy.
+- Used in Top Gear thanks to Richard Hammond becoming smart.

-- In Warehouse 13, the team, joined by Regent Benedict Valda (Mark Sheppard), is staring down a Death Course filled with saw blades slashing across the floor.
+- In Warehouse 13, the Season 2 episode "Buried" features the team, joined by Regent Benedict Valda (Mark Sheppard), is staring down a Death Course filled with saw blades slashing across the floor.
 Pete says "At least it can't get any worse."
 The floor predictably starts spewing flame.
 Valda turns to him and simply says, "Thanks for that."

 - QI sometimes has cases of this where a panellist has just fallen into a particularly forseeable forfeit trap.
 A few times, the inverse has happened, where one panellist is begging for the other panellists not to give a particular answer...and Alan gives it anyway.